 This is another situation where you would need both devices, depending on your geographical location.
 Too much humidity and too much dry air can be difficult for any young child to handle and these humid conditions change with the seasons.

 In the winter when you turn the heat up, the air dries out and becomes hard for the baby to breathe.
-This is the season you need a humidifier.
+This is the season you need a cool mist humidifier (warm mist units are not recommended for children).
 The summer season may be a different story especially when you live in a very muggy geographical area.

 In the summer too much humidity may not be healthy for your baby.
 Thus you should invest in a dehumidifier to help keep the humidity levels down to comfortable levels.